 I love this book because it gives an insight into how we can organize the Internet differently, without monopolies, surveillance and exploitation.
 This quote of Nathan Schneider says it all: “Why does a village in Denmark have to generate value for some fifty people in Silicon Valley when they can have their own version of Airbnb?”.

-“In this book, published this fall, the Economic Anthropologist Jason Hickel tells a story on how our economy actually works, hereby revealing clues about how we can change it.
+“In Less is more: how Degrowth will save the world, published in the fall of 2020, the Economic Anthropologist Jason Hickel tells a story on how our economy actually works, hereby revealing clues about how we can change it.
 I would recommend it to all of those eager to be engaged in having a meaningful dialogue on how a post-capitalist economy organized around human flourishing and ecological well-being rather then endless capital accumulation, may look like.

 I love how Hickel brings in a more anthropological perspective to the degrowth discourse, as he makes the connections between the rise of capitalism and that of a dualistic worldview.
 As Hickel points out, ‘the real problem of capitalism lies in the realm of ontology – in our theory of being’.
 Dualist philosophy considers humans as separate from and superior to nature, and it is what many growing up in capitalist societies have been thought to believe.
 It is built on ideas of thinkers like Plato and Descartes.
 As Hickel argues, dualism is responsible at a deep level for our ecological crisis.

 “I am reading Wired Norms by Niels ten Oever of the University of Amsterdam.
 Wired Norms shows how social and legal norms evolve in Internet governance, and how they are resisted and subverted by participants in governance processes.